Accounting Major

 Why study accounting at the College of Charleston?

-Because our faculty maintain relationships with businesses throughout the Southeast, you'll experience active recruitment for internships and jobs.
-Our faculty's expertise range from financial reporting to regulatory capture to business law.
-Tour course of study can prepare you for certification as a certified public accountant, certified management accountant, certified fraud examiner, and more.
+Our faculty have deep connections with businesses throughout the Southeast, so you’ll benefit from strong internship and job opportunities.
+You’ll learn from experts in everything from financial reporting to regulatory capture to business law.
+Your course of study can prepare you for professional certifications like a certified public accountant (CPA), certified management accountant (CMA), certified fraud examiner (CFA), and more.

 What will I learn?

-When you study accounting at the College of Charleston, you will develop expertise in financial analysis, budgeting, and tax regulations.
-You will learn to interpret complex data and make strategic decisions; both of which contribute to the financial success of organizations.
-You will prepare for a dynamic career in financial accounting, managerial accounting, taxation, and auditing.
+You'll master financial analysis, budgeting and tax regulations.
+You will learn how to interpret complex data and make strategic business decisions that drive success.
+You'll graduate ready for a career in financial accounting, managerial accounting, taxation and auditing.

 View Curriculum: Accounting